shadowbourne/shadowbourne/README.md

         * A* in Physics (244/270 UMS, with an A* boundary of 219/270).

     * Standalone Qualifications:
-        - "Gold with Distinction" for my "Independent Study" paper on Special Relativity (Norwich School's equivalent of a more in-depth EPQ).
+        - "Gold with Distinction" for [my "Independent Study" paper on Special Relativity](https://1drv.ms/w/s!And5t2efjgglj29Ia4i4Ch_dBD5n?e=amYSah) (Norwich School's equivalent of a more in-depth EPQ).
+            - A paper on Special Relativity, which I submitted for the Independent Study Program ran by Norwich School.
+The paper explores the many ways it is/could be either possible or impossible to travel faster than "the speed of light", that being either c, when propagating through a vacuum, or some fraction of c when light is propagating through another, optically denser medium.
+I received a Gold with Distinction my submission.
         - A (97/100) in OCR Additional Mathematics.
     * Activities and Societies: Young Leader and Scout at the 8th Norwich Sea Scouts.
 Karate, Squash, Tennis, Table tennis, School Ski Team, Running, Rugby.